 Across the street from Burdette Central is the new downtown plaza on South Main Street.
 An under-utilized alleyway was transformed into a gathering space with bistro tables and chairs, planters, lighting, and public restroom facilities.
 The plaza serves as a gathering space in the city that will encourage foot traffic up and down Main Street.

 The Fairview Road area features many national retailers and convenient shopping destinations, and continues to grow while maintaining its greenery.
 A recent development in the area is a 22.5-acre shopping center, where most commercial building is taking place.
 The architecture of the buildings complements the heritage of the old farmland on which the center was developed.
 Newly established businesses in the shopping center are Chili’s and Sharonview Federal Credit Union, with more projects on the way.

 Other retailers in the area include Petco, PetSmart, Michaels, Planet Fitness and Bee Safe Storage.
 A new Aldi store recently opened.
 Tracts of land remain available in this area, so it is certain there is more to come in the years ahead.

 The Five Forks area of Simpsonville boasts a median household income that’s more than twice that of the state’s, and a lot of the commercial development in the area serves that market.
 Lowes Foods is a regional grocery chain that opened a new store model in the area to offer fresh local produce, made-to-order meals and a full-service deli and bakery, plus all the brands typically found at a grocery store.
 A boutique fitness studio, fresh smoothie shop, and a salon have also joined the shopping strip.

-As the momentum of economic growth and development builds and builds, it’s no wonder why the Simpsonville community continues to be a vibrant place for people to call home and earn a living.
-An expanding residential market has drawn a diverse selection of businesses that have created jobs for people served by new apartment and housing developments.
+As the momentum of economic growth and development builds, it’s no wonder why the Simpsonville community continues to be a vibrant place for people to call home and earn a living.
+Simpsonville is proudly meeting the challenge of planning for its economic future while keeping its small-town charm with thoughtful sustainable growth.